A-level: 3 A-level passes or equivalent

 How to apply

-Applicants must be employed in an appropriate role and at an appropriate level, in a levy-paying institution.
+Applicants must be employed in an appropriate role and at an appropriate level, in either a levy-paying or non-levy paying institution.
 Individual employers will set the select criteria for their apprenticeships.
 Applications for this course should be made via your line manager in the first instance.
 Employers should contact the Lifelong Learning Centre for more information.

 The selection process will include an interview with your employer and the Lifelong Learning Centre to assess suitability.